Buyer's Representation Agreement

 The real estate agent/broker and their client have an option of using three different versions of the agreement.
 In their business practice, many agents will only use one version and the consumer may not be made aware of the other versions.

 - Exclusive Buyer Representation Agreement – this is the most restrictive of the versions and as a result have given all Buyer Representation Agreements a bad rap.
 Granted, early versions deserved that bad rap.
 The current version commits a buyer to an agent for a specific type of home in a specific general area.
 The agreement has a start date and end date and details each party's roles and responsibilities throughout the term of the agreement.
 The agreement indicates exactly how much money the agent is going to earn during the transaction.
 Any excess that is paid by the seller will be refunded back to the buyer and any shortfall will be paid by the buyer.
-The agent is prohibited from leaving their fee open-ended to take advantage of any extra "bonus" the seller is willing to pay the agent to bring the buyer.
+When this version of the agreement was introduced, the agent was prohibited from leaving their fee open-ended to take advantage of any extra "bonus" the seller is willing to pay the agent to bring the buyer (although we hear this is happening now).
 Because this is a strict "loyalty agreement," the buyer further commits that if they buy any home that meets the criteria defined in the agreement in the area identified in the agreement, then they will ensure their agent gets paid – even if they mistakenly (or intentionally) don't use them for the transaction.
 Keep in mind, there is nothing in these agreements that forces the potential buyer to buy a home at all.

 - Non-Exclusive Buyer Representation Agreement – this is the least restrictive of the versions of the agreement.
 It is like the previous verbal agreements of years gone by.
 This agreement also defines criteria, geographic location, roles and responsibilities.
 There is no requirement for the buyer to use this agent for their purchase and no requirement to ensure they are paid if they do.
 The agreement specifically states, "You will not be responsible for payment of our fee in any circumstances."
 There are two very significant and real issues with this version of the agreement: 1) If the seller offers a fee enhancement to the buyer's agent to encourage them to bring a binding contract, then the buyer is not made aware of this "bonus" (that is being paid to their agent through the purchase price); 2) If the seller offers little or no fee to the buyer's agent to assist with the sale of their home, the agent knows at the outset that they will not be paid by the seller (or the buyer) should the buyer wish to purchase that home.
 An agent could steer a buyer client towards are home offering higher compensation or away from one offering lower compensation: Both situations are considered "steering" and quite likely are less than legal.
 Unfortunately, any steering is difficult to determine since it could be argued that the buyer wanted or didn't want to see particular homes.

-- Non-Exclusive Buyer Representation Agreement (with Fees) – This is the version that has the terms that most consumers are looking for.
+- Non-Exclusive Buyer Representation Agreement (with Fees) – this is the version that has the terms that most consumers, and their lawyers, are looking for.
 And yet, few real estate associates/brokers even offer it.
-When a buyer uses their agent to buy a home, they want them to get paid for their services.
-And they usually want them to get paid "fairly."
+Here is how this straightforward agreement works: When a buyer uses their agent to buy a home, they want them to get paid for their services.
+And, they typically want them to get paid "fairly."
 The agreement specifically outlines who is going to pay their agent and under what circumstances (In almost every case, the agent is paid by the seller out of the proceeds of the sale).
 Clearly, any excessive "bonus" compensation offered will be returned to the buyer and any shortfall will either be paid by the buyer or, more likely, the seller will be required to pay their shortfall from the proceeds of the sale through additional terms of the purchase contact.
+Our current Alberta standard forms require an addendum to be included to show the full details.

 Do You Guarantee Confidentiality with a Buyer's Representation Agreement?